 Student Senate consists of student representatives, elected by the student body, who provide Providence students with leadership and a representative voice to the college.

-In its leadership role, Student Senate oversees most of the campus student life organizations and activities.
-These include the Witherspoon Cup and campus-wide social events through the Campus Activities Board.
+In its leadership role, Student Senate oversees most of the campus student life organizations and activities, including the Witherspoon Cup and social events.
 Student Senate also meets regularly to discuss issues of importance to the Providence community.